flyingbest/WordPress-Plugins/README.md

 taxonomy can be flat or hierarchical.

 term\_taxonomy : taxonomy - term
-term\_ralationship : post - taxonomy
+term\_ralationship : posts - taxonomy

 ### Try it